 When you first ask your client questions about exactly who needs access, where and when, they may not be able to give you all the answers.
 If you’ve provided the client with other services, you may be able to use records from IT solution logins to help determine the different access employees need to do their jobs.
 This data may also reveal where access can be tightened up, ending access to areas or tools the employee doesn’t need.

 It’s essential to communicate the reason for changes to employees, who may feel untrusted if they suddenly have less access.
 Explain that limiting access can minimize damages if their credentials are lost or stolen.
 It may also benefit some employees who have trouble accessing areas or tools they need because access is currently not limited.

 Compliance on Every Level

 Your client’s access control policy needs to reflect the specific regulations they must comply with, such as HIPAA Technical Safeguards, PCI DSS Data Control and Access Control Policies, or NIST Security Controls.
 Your client may also be subject to local building codes, for example, a requirement to integrate fire alarms with door lock controls.

-Although it’s important to comply with these regulations, you shouldn’t stop there.
+Although it’s essential to comply with these regulations, you shouldn’t stop there.
 Also, make sure you address the business’ unique needs.
-Consider the facility’s location, its workforce and other factors that will help you build the best solution and help develop the most effective access control policy.
-Do everything you can to make sure your client gets the most return for their investment.
+For example, consider the facility’s location, workforce, and other factors that will help you build the best solution and help develop the most effective access control policy.
+Finally, do everything you can to ensure your client gets the most return for their investment.

 Choosing the Right Solution for Today and Tomorrow

-As you build the solution, it’s smart to look for ways to make it scalable, so your client can continue to benefit from the investment as their operation grows and technology changes.
-Don’t put your client in a position where the only option in the future will be to rip and replace.
-Encourage your client to take a forward-looking perspective, sharing their plans for future expansion and innovation—and how they’ll need to control access to them.
+As you build the solution, it’s wise to look for ways to make it scalable, so your client can continue to benefit from the investment as their operation grows and technology changes.
+However, don’t put your client in a position where the only option in the future will be to rip and replace.
+Instead, encourage your client to take a forward-looking perspective, sharing their plans for future expansion and innovation – and how they’ll need to control access to them.